TheCoder87/tweetstream/README.md

 # tweetstream
-Small app to display a Tiwtter stream for selected tweets using NodeJS, socket.io, and AngularJS
+Small app to display a Twitter stream for selected tweets using NodeJS, socket.io, and AngularJS